Sample size re-estimation incorporating prior information on a nuisance parameter

-Since simply replacing the pooled variance estimator with the one-sample variance estimator resulted in the desired properties of the sample size re-estimation, it seems natural to proceed similar when incorporating prior information into the sample size re-estimation.
+Since simply replacing the pooled variance estimator with the one-sample variance estimator resulted in the desired properties of the sample size re-estimation procedure without prior information, it seems natural to proceed similar when incorporating prior information into the sample size re-estimation.
 Thus, when updating the prior information on the variance the pooled sample variance could be replaced by the one-sample variance estimator.
 Doing so increases the power of the sample size re-estimation procedure incorporating prior information.
-In simulations not presented here we observed that in the case of a prior data conflict the power increase is small compared to the deviations to the target power and that the prior information are not discounted enough to actually obtain a suitable procedure for incorporating prior information into the sample size re-estimation.\\ An alternative method for blinded sample size re-estimation in two-arm trials with a randomized block design is based on the Xing-Ganju variance estimator which estimates the outcome variance blinded based on the block sums. \cite{xing2005method} Sample size re-estimation incorporating prior information can be extended to not require unblinding by focusing on the likelihood of the block sums when updating the prior information.
+In simulations not presented here we observed that in the case of a prior-data conflict the power increase is small compared to the deviations from the target power and that the prior information are not discounted enough to actually obtain a suitable procedure for incorporating prior information into the sample size re-estimation in the case of a prior-data conflict.\\ An alternative method for blinded sample size re-estimation in two-arm trials with a randomized block design is based on the Xing-Ganju variance estimator which estimates the outcome variance blinded based on the block sums. \cite{xing2005method} Sample size re-estimation incorporating prior information can be extended to not require unblinding by focusing on the likelihood of the block sums when updating the prior information.
 In more detail, let $b$ be the number of randomized blocks and let $m$ be the number of observations within each block.
 For the sake of simplicity, we assume equal allocation between treatment arms within each block.
 Conditioned on the means $\mu_{T}$ and $\mu_{C}$ and the variance $\sigma^2$, the block sums $T_{i}$, $i=1,\ldots, b$, are normally distributed,

 Thus, $S_{i}=T_{i}/\sqrt{m}$ follows conditionally a normal distribution with mean $0.5\sqrt{m}(\mu_{T} + \mu_{C})$ and variance $\sigma^2$.
 In Section \ref{sec:SSR} we considered improper uniform priors for the means.
-From this assumption follows that the prior for the sum of means is also an improper uniform prior.
+Under this assumption, the prior for the sum of means is also an improper uniform prior.
 The formulas for updating a Gamma mixture prior for the precision can be easily adapted from Section \ref{sec:SSR} by using the Xing-Ganju estimator